ForPractical/logistic_growth/README.md

 The csv file I used is "experiment.csv".

-In the "plot_data.R" file, I plot the relationship between t (time) and N (population size) in a scatter plot.
+In the "plot_data.R" file, I plot the relationship between t (time) and N (population size) and the relationship between t (time) and log10N (the log10 form of population size) in a scatter plot.

 In the "fit_linear_model.R" file, I made two linear models under two different conditions:
 1) when t is small and K (carrying capacity) is much bigger than the population size